blairw/blair-colrev-workflow/README.md

 ## Part 2 - Setting up the repo locally

-3. `mkdir` a new folder for the project
+3. `mkdir` a new folder for the CoLRev repository

 4. Run `colrev init`